po1sigala/live/01-Class-Content/14-MVC-dev/01-Activities/16-Stu_Sessions/README.md

 ## 💡 Hints

+* You will need to create a user to test out the routes.
+Feel free to create your own user, or use these credentials to sign up:

+  * `username`: "Sam", `email`: "sam@email.com", `password`: "password1234"

 * If the session variables are set up when the user is created or logged in, which file would hold that info?

 * How can the templates know if the user is logged in or not?